nspcc-dev/neofs-node/cmd/neofs-adm/README.md

 - `generate-alphabet` generates a set of wallets for consensus and Alphabet nodes.

-- `init` initializes side chain by deploying smart contracts and setting provided NeoFS network configuration.
+- `init` initializes the sidechain by deploying smart contracts and setting provided NeoFS network configuration.

-- `generate-storage-wallet` generates wallet for the Storage node that is ready for deployment.
-It also transfers a bit of side chain GAS, so this wallet can be used for NeoFS bootstrap.
+- `generate-storage-wallet` generates a wallet for the Storage node that is ready for deployment.
+It also transfers a bit of sidechain GAS, so this wallet can be used for NeoFS bootstrap.

 #### Network maintenance